4 Practices to Tap Your Superpower of Human Connection

 Share This Post:

-It’s encouraging to see more leaders identify human connection as a primary factor contributing to their organization’s sustained success.
-Fortune magazine recently recognized Theo Epstein, President, Baseball Operations for the Chicago Cubs of Major League Baseball and the Cubs organization, as #1 on its world’s greatest leaders list.
-Last year the Cubs won the World Series and broke the franchise’s 108-year World Series title drought, the longest in professional sports.
+It’s encouraging to see more leaders identify the power of human connection as a primary factor contributing to their organization’s sustained success.
+Fortune magazine recently recognized Theo Epstein, president of Baseball Operations for the Chicago Cubs of Major League Baseball and the Cubs organization, as #1 on its world’s greatest leaders list.
+Last year, the Cubs won the World Series and broke the franchise’s 108-year World Series title drought, the longest in professional sports.

-The #4 rated leader is Melinda Gates who is without doubt an intentional connector.
-I highly recommend watching Ms. Gates’ outstanding commencement speech at Duke University, her alma mater, in which she describes the importance of connection to thrive in life.
+The #4 rated leader is Melinda Gates, who is without doubt an intentional connector.
+I highly recommend watching Ms. Gates’s outstanding commencement speech at Duke University, her alma mater, in which she describes the importance of connection to thrive in life.

 Are You Tapping Your Superpower?